gohugoio/hugo/content/getting-started/_index.md

 ---
-title: Getting Started with Hugo Docs
+title: How to Use the Hugo Docs
 linktitle: Using the Hugo Docs
 description: Description for the Getting Started section.
 date: 2017-02-01